Things to Do in Granada with Kids

 Albacin Granada with children

 The warm weather and relaxed atmosphere combined with the city’s beautiful architecture and culture makes for a wonderful family city break.
-Highlights of visiting Granada with kids include exploring the historic Albayzin neighborhood, visiting the incredible Alhambra and watching an outstanding flamenco performance in the Sacromonte caves.
+Top things to do in Granada with kids include exploring the historic Albayzin neighborhood, visiting the incredible Alhambra and watching an outstanding flamenco performance in the Sacromonte caves.

 Albayzin Granada Spain

-It is a pleasure to wander around with so much to discover along a maze of narrow streets: whitewashed buildings, hidden plazas, orange trees and bright flowers, and traditional houses with secluded inner gardens known as carmens.
+Known for its whitewashed buildings, Albayzin is a pleasure to wander around.
+There is so much to discover along a maze of narrow streets, lined with orange trees and bougainvillea.
+Tucked away in the pathways are hidden plazas and carmens, traditional houses with secluded inner gardens.

 Throughout the neighborhood, you find amazing views of the Alhambra – and in some places, you can see as far as the Sierra Nevada mountains.
 The highest point of Albayzin and best viewpoint for Alhambra, especially at sunset, is the Plaza de San Nicolas.
 The photo below was taken from nearby Callejón de las Tomasas, a short walk from the Plaza de San Nicolas.